noseapus/noseapus.github.io/bigbang.md

 S3:E22 "The Staircase Implementation".
 This episode concerns Leonard moving in with Sheldon under the in-timeline guise of Leonard telling Penny about it.
 It also covers the first time he brought a girl over (Joyce Kim) and the events leading to the dysfunction of the elevator.
 Additionally we see Penny read a pregnancy test during her time in high school.

+S5:E24 "The Countdown Reflection" is a series of flashbacks, interspersing Howard's Launch with the events leading up to that moment, with the couple trying to get married before the big event.

 ## Other notes

 S2:E5 "The Euclid Alternative" 9:00.
 First time we see the desk-side wall of Sheldon's appartment.